Yakuza 4 Remastered Game Cover

 • “Akiyama doesn't have that much character development, Saejima's part is unnecessarily slow, while Tanimura and Kiryu's parts are the only fun parts in my opinion.”

-• “The 4 characters all have too few screen time and too few character developments.”
+• “The four characters all have too little screen time and too few character developments.”

-• “Experiencing the city of Kamurocho from the eyes of four different characters creates a varied atmosphere, as each character engages in different side activities and meets unique characters.”
+• “Experiencing the city of Kamurocho from the eyes of four different people helps create a similar, yet distinct atmosphere, as each character engages in different side activities and meets unique characters only available to them.”

 • “Experiencing the city of Kamurocho from the eyes of four different people helps create a similar, yet different atmosphere, as each character will have different side activities and meet different characters only available to them.”

-The game offers strong replayability due to the inclusion of four distinct playable characters, each with unique combat styles and story arcs, enhancing the overall gameplay experience.
-While it reuses some assets from previous titles, the improved combat system, additional mini-games, and side quests provide enough variety to keep players engaged.
-Overall, the combination of diverse characters and enriched content makes it a more enjoyable experience than its predecessor, Yakuza 3.
+The game offers strong replayability due to the inclusion of four playable characters, each with unique combat styles and story arcs, enhancing the overall gameplay experience.
+While it reuses some assets from previous titles, the improved combat system, additional minigames, and varied sidequests provide enough content to encourage multiple playthroughs.
+Overall, players find the enhancements over Yakuza 3 make it a more engaging and replayable experience.

 • “On par with Yakuza 3, it has 3 more playable characters and only a single fully roamable location.”

 The stability of the game has been widely criticized, with users reporting numerous bugs, glitches, and stiff controls that detract from the overall experience.
-While some appreciate the graphics and character development, the persistent technical issues significantly impact gameplay enjoyment.
+While some appreciate the graphics and character development, the persistent technical issues have left many feeling frustrated and disappointed.

 • “That means it's still janky as hell, buggy, and extremely stiff to control.”